TheAnkitPurohit/TheAnkitPurohit/README.md

 # Hi, I'm Ankit Purohit! 👋

-I'm a Mern stack developer...

-## 🚀 About Me

-👩‍💻 React and React Native Developer

-🧠 I'm currently learning Solana and Web3

-📫 How to reach me theankitpurohit@gmail.com

-⚡️ Fun fact I 😍 Tailwind CSS
+I'm a Frontend developer with 1.5+ years of experience

-## Tech Stack
+🚀  Tech Stack

 **Base:** HTML, CSS, JavaScript and TypeScript

-**Library:** React and  React Native,
+**Library:**  React and Next.js with Next-auth and prisma

-**CSS Framework:** Chakra UI and TailwindCSS
+**CSS Framework:** Chakra UI, Material UI and TailwindCSS

+**DATABASE** MongoDB, PlanetScale and PostgreSQL

+📫 How to reach me

+theankitpurohit@gmail.com